-Were you out of work for all or part of tax year 2015?
+Have you been out of work for all or part of this tax year?
 That can be tough on the mind, the body, and the budget.
 One silver lining: If you looked for a job in your current profession, you may be able to deduct job search expenses.

 Job search expenses are included with your other miscellaneous deductions, which must add up to 2% of your adjusted gross income (AGI).
 These tax deductions are reported on Schedule A with Form 1040.
 (Don’t forget that your AGI may include unemployment compensation, severance pay and advances taken on your 401K or other retirement plans.)